The Restoration of

 Help Us Make This Extraordinary Project A Success!

-The restoration coincides with the 200th anniversary of the Picture Room, home to 118 works from Soane’s personal collection.
-Over a three-year period, expert conservators will carefully assess and restore each painting in collaboration with the National Gallery in London and Factum Arte.
-Their work will not only preserve the integrity of the paintings but also help the Museum expand public access through digital content, educational programs, and new research.
+The restoration marks the 200th anniversary of the Picture Room, home to over 100 works from Soane’s personal collection.
+Over three years, expert conservators will assess and restore each painting in collaboration with the National Gallery in London and with your support, expert conservators will restore the paintings and expand access.

 Impact and Outcomes